OpenLute/OpenLute/instruments/renaissance/OL-R1/7-course/documentation/Build_Guide.md

 ### Assembly

-1. Print both soundboard halves.
+1. Print the soundboard top half and bottom half.
 2. Epoxy the two soundboard halves together.
 3. Print the soundboard support pieces listed above.
 4. Glue the support pieces to the underside of the soundboard according to the image below.